DennisSSDev/DungeonChest/README.md

   <img width="720" height="405" src="https://github.com/DennisSSDev/DungeonChest/blob/master/Plans-Mocks/Mock_Scene_1.jpg">
 </p>

-In this scene the user is shown a dungeon with a chest right in the middle which will probably be highlighted by a light coming through a crack in the wall.
-He will be able to look around, but there won't be much in the room as it is full of rubble, vines and broken bricks.
-By hovering over the chest's diamond in the front it starts glowing with a bright blue light, encouraging the user to push on it.
-Once the user pushes the button, we transition to the second scene.
+In this scene the user is shown a dungeon with a chest right in the middle which will probably be highlightable on hover.
+The user will be able to look around, but there won't be much in the room to interact with, other than the chest.
+By hovering over the chest it starts glowing, encouraging the user to press it.
+Once the user interacts, he transition to the second scene.

 ### - The Insides